The Bible Teacher's Commentary

 Making Observations in this passage

-What is said about the Law and the God’s house?
+What people are actually mentioned?
+What is said of persecution and opposition?
+What is said about the Law and God’s house?

+When God specially reveals Himself to His people, they often find difficulties and opposition.
 The Law is one great revealing of God’s glory, but the people rejected the Lawgiver and the Law.

 Making Conclusions for this passage